mianfrigo/mfg-express-typescript-generator/README.md

 When you run _express-typescript-draf_, it sets up a very basic application with a single basic route.
 This is to show how route work with node and express.

-If you want an application ready to use with and db, you can pass the `--mongo-db` option and you will have an application which is ready to use mongoDb.
+If you want an application ready to use with a db, you can pass the `--mongo-db` option and you will have an application which is ready to use mongoDb with [mongoose](hhttps://www.npmjs.com/package/mongoose).
 The app is configured with production quality client-side security.
+The `--mongo-db` option create a basic mongoose setup with `/user` as a first route, is implementing and full CRUD to show the use of mongoose.
 I highly encourage to use this option.

 ## Installation